 Deposits of bauxite tend to be found in tropical areas where it is formed through the weathering of aluminium-rich rocks over millions of years.
 The largest concentration of high quality bauxite is found in the north-west of the Republic of Guinea.

 Our bauxite is relatively high in Gibbsite and low in Bohemite, reactive silica and organic impurities.
-Along with the fact that we will produce both low temperature and high temperature bauxite, this means it will be able to be processed by a wide variety of alumina refineries.
+We produce both low temperature and high temperature bauxite, meaning our bauxite is able to be processed by a wide variety of alumina refineries.